quidphp/base/README.md

 - [Extension](src/Extension.php) - Class which contains methods to deal with PHP extensions
 - [File](src/File.php) - Class with static methods to create, read and write files (accepts path strings and resources)
 - [Finder](src/Finder.php) - Class that provides methods to deal with the filesystem (used by Dir, File and Symlink)
+- [Finfo](src/Finfo.php) - Class with basic logics for managing the finfo extension
 - [Floating](src/Floating.php) - Class with static methods to work with floating numbers
 - [Fqcn](src/Fqcn.php) - Class with static methods to deal with fully qualified class name strings
 - [Func](src/Func.php) - Class with static methods to work with simple functions